labyrinthinesecurity/magma/README.md

 ```
 export MGMT_GROUPS="\"MY-PROD-GROUP\",\"MY-DEV-GROUP\""
 ```
-Declare a read only SPN to fetch the SPNs:
+Declare a ***read only SPN*** to fetch NSGs from these management groups.
+Obviously, ensure first that it has proper RBAC permissions:
 ```
 export ARM_TENANT_ID="***"
 export ARM_CLIENT_ID="***"